April Challenge: 7 Spring Solutions for Your Money

 1. De-winterize your budget.
 Take a look at your budget.
 What have you been paying for all winter that can go?
 For example, you won’t need heat (or air conditioning!) for a few months.
 Hello screen doors and ceiling fans.
+Or do you have some magazine or TV subscriptions you can ditch now that you’ll be outside every chance you get?

-Spring solution: Put that home-heating money to good use somewhere else, like gardening or lawn care.
+Spring solution: Put that extra money to good use somewhere else, like gardening or lawn care.
 If you plant a few herbs and tomatoes, you can even offset your grocery costs for the spring and summer.
 Delish!

 2. Cut up your credit cards.
 Credit cards seem innocent enough, until you charge a few table lamps here and a few throw pillows there.
 Before you know it, you’re knee-deep in debt and stressed about your spring décor.